ZhiliWang/sedgewick_algs4/README.md

 "Success occurs when opportunity meets preparation."

-Read this entire book and finish all the exercises in the book?
+Read this entire book and finish the exercise problems in 2 weeks?
 Challenge accepted.